fabric-lib: RDMA Point-to-Point Communication for LLM Systems: RL Rollout Weight Transfer

 Existing frameworks tend to form a global collective communication world for all training and inference GPUs.
 Weights are gathered to training sub-group \textit{Rank0}, then broadcast to \textit{Rank0} of each inference sub-group, bottlenecked by the NIC of training \textit{Rank0}.
 In contrast, in our P2P approach each training GPU send weights directly to inference GPUs via one-sided RDMA \textsc{Write}, utilizing the full cluster bandwidth across all NICs. \Cref{fig:rl-rank0-vs-p2p} illustrates the difference between the two approaches.

 At initialization, the controller script performs three steps: First, it gathers parameter metadata from all training and inference GPUs, including weight name, shape, dtype, and DTensor sharding.
 Next, it computes a static weight transfer schedule, mapping which training GPU sends which parameter to which inference GPU, and in what order.
-Finally, it broadcasts the schedule to all training GPUs.
+Finally, it broadcasts the schedule to all training GPUs. \Cref{sec:appendix-rl} provides pseudocode for this workflow.

 At each training step, the controller signals training GPUs to begin sending weights.
 The inference nodes remain unaware of the transfer, as it uses one-sided operations.